1-ken/my-ecommerse/README.md

    2. install dependancies
    npm install
 ## Usage

+online usage
+link to the website:
+sign in credentials:
+email kennicmwimu@gmail.com
+password: admin123
 Start the development server:
 npm start
 Open your browser and go to http://localhost:3000.